Migrating a Django application from Heroku to AWS Elastic Beanstalk

 Articles meta personal development lsi jekyll octopress django xapian haystack

 Iteration is the thing.
 Or at least that’s what I tell myself.
 After all, tinkering is easy to do, especially when you are working with a platform as flexible as Jekyll.
+So as you would expect, I’ve made several changes to the site since the initial relaunch.

 Switching To Octopress